Cultivating Development: Sowing the Seeds of Innovation

 •A walking tour of the historic 90 Acres farm; including its history and future

-•A presentation by Rachel MacCleery, SVP of ULI, on Cultivating Development including an overview of Agrihoods as a innovative real estate concept as well as other trends and opportunities that are occurring
+•Keynote presentation by Daron Joffe ” Farmer D”, on Cultivating Development including an overview of Agrihoods presented by Maureen McAvey, McAvey Consultants , as a innovative real estate concept as well as other trends and opportunities that are occurring

-*Cost includes farm tour and wine tasting, farm to table three course luncheon, panel discussion and ULI publication “Cultivating Development”
+*Guests will enjoy a farm tour, wine, exquisite farm to table three course dinner , panel discussion and ULI publication “Cultivating Development”